In 2019 the average credit score in the US was 704. This is the highest average credit score ever!

 Should I work with a credit repair company?

 Some credit repair companies are quite effective at removing negative items from your credit report.
-However, there are a lot of credit repair companies that just don’t do a great job.
-There are free DIY credit repair guides available so you can fix your credit yourself.
+However, there are a lot of credit repair companies that don’t do a great job.